energywebfoundation/origin/docs/device-guides/my-devices.md

 The issuing body will be automatically notified about your request and will review it within 5 working days.
 You will receive an email notification about any updates to your request.

-Once a certificate has been approved by the issuing body, it will be deposited into your [Blockchain Inbox](../certificate-guides/blockchain-inbox.md), at which point it can be deposited onto the exchange for sale, or retired from the exchange and claimed for sustainability reporting purposes.
-Read more about this [here](../certificate-guides/blockchain-inbox.md).
+Once a certificate has been approved by the issuing body, it will be deposited into your [Exchange Inbox](./user-guide-exchange.md#exchange-inbox), at which point it can be posted for sale on the exchange.
+Read more about this [here](./certificate-guides/exchange-inbox.md).